dnoonan08/hcal_teststand_scripts/readme.md

 Here are short summaries of what the different scripts do:

 * `pedestals.py`: Reads in 100 BXs and prints the average ADC and standard deviation for each QIE.
 This script can also find a channel map between QIE numbering and uHTR numbering, a function that should be moved into a different module some time.
 * `qie_card_valid.py`: Determines if a QIE card is operating correctly.
-This is very incomplete code; so far it just tests that the card's CIDs are rotating and synched.
+This is very incomplete code; so far it just tests that the card's CIDs are rotating and synced.
 * `versions.py`: Displays software and firmware versions of the different teststand components.

 ### Structure